On eve of his govt's anniversary, PM Modi announces benefits for children orphaned by Covid | Education

 On the eve of his government's second anniversary in its second term, Prime Minister Narendra Modi on Saturday announced a number of welfare measures for children who lost their parents to COVID-19, including ensuring a corpus of Rs 10 lakh when they turn 18 and providing for their education.

-Chairing a meeting to deliberate on steps which can be taken to support such children, he said they will be supported under the ''PM-CARES for Children'' scheme.
+Chairing a meeting to deliberate on steps that can be taken to support such children, he said they will be supported under the ''PM-CARES for Children'' scheme.

 The Prime Minister's Office (PMO) said in a statement that fixed deposits will be opened in the names of such children, and the PM-CARES fund will contribute through a specially designed scheme to create a corpus of Rs 10 lakh for each of them when he or she reaches 18 years of age.

-Highlighting measures for their education, the PMO said children under 10 years will be given admission in the nearest Kendriya Vidyalaya or in a private school as a day scholar.
+Highlighting measures for their education, the PMO said children under 10 years will be given admission to the nearest Kendriya Vidyalaya or in a private school as a day scholar.

-Those between 11-18 years of age will be given admission in any central government residential school such as Sainik School and Navodaya Vidyalaya.
-In case the child remains under the care of a guardian or extended family, then he or she will be given admission in the nearest Kendriya Vidyalaya or in a private school as a day scholar.
+Those between 11-18 years of age will be given admission to any central government residential school such as Sainik School and Navodaya Vidyalaya.
+In case the child remains under the care of a guardian or extended family, then he or she will be given admission to the nearest Kendriya Vidyalaya or in a private school as a day scholar.

-If the child is admitted in a private school, fees as prescribed under the Right to Education Act norms will be given from the PM-CARES fund, and it will also pay for expenditure on uniform, text books and notebooks, the PMO added.
+If the child is admitted to a private school, fees, as prescribed under the Right to Education Act norms, will be given from the PM-CARES fund, and it will also pay for expenditure on the uniform, textbooks and notebooks, the PMO added.

 For higher education, children will be assisted in obtaining education loan for professional courses or higher education in India according to existing norms.
 The interest on this loan will be paid from the PM-CARES fund.